Pharmacy Residency Program

 The major projects Residents undertake have lasting impact within the department and organization.
 This yearlong endeavor matches you with a preceptor to assist in successfully completing this requirement.
 Topics of study depend on your interests and department and organization priorities.
 The Resident will design and conduct a practice related project.
 The objectives of which are to identify a topic, perform a literature search, design a study to include IRB approval and funding as applicable, implement the study, provide data analysis and present the findings.
 This will be shared within the department and also at the Great Lakes Pharmacy Residency Conference in the spring.
 Examples of major projects conducted include:

-- Effect of materal magnesium treatment on neonatal feeding tolerance
+Effect of maternal magnesium treatment on neonatal feeding tolerance

 Transitioning from the classroom and rotations to a responsibility for education takes some preparation.
 During our program you will have opportunities to develop and refine your teaching skills by utilizing the following: